rymdtiden/eventlog/README.md

   appended to a log/storage file.
 After properly numbered and stored, the event message will be re-published (with the position number) to an AMQP fanout exchange.
-* A javascript module for publishing new events.
+* A javascript module for publishing new events. ("The command.")
-* A javascript module for fetching events.
+* A javascript module for fetching events. ("The listener.")

 some generic principles